 - Hearing Health information for music students

 - Hearing Health information for faculty and staff

 Neuromusculoskeletal and Vocal Health (Information coming soon from NASM)

 - Neuromusculoskeletal and Vocal Health Information for faculty and staff

 The application of this information is vital for a lifetime of healthy musicianship.

 Check this area often for initiatives and announcements concerning muscians' health and wellness at ODU.

-Coming fall 2014: Free Hearing Screening Event, a partnership with the Norfolk area Lions Clubs and the ODU Department of Music.
-All musicians should have a regular hearing screening exam in order to be informed about their hearing health.
+Coming fall 2014: Free Hearing Screening Event, a partnership with the Little Creek and Oceanview Lions Clubs and the ODU Department of Music, Wednesday, September 10, 10:00 AM-2:00 PM, location TBA.
+All musicians should have a regular hearing screening in order to be informed about their hearing health.
 This is your chance to do so free of charge, here on campus.
-The date, time and location of this free event will be announced on this page; check back often.
+The location of this free event will be announced on this page; check back often.

 New Course in the spring semester, 2015: Through a partnership with Sentara Music and Medicine Center and interdisciplinary cooperation with several ODU departments, the Musicians' Health: Music and Medicine 3-credit course will be available.
 The course will feature discussion on the above topics and more.
 The course will be taught by Dr. Owens and Dr. Kosnik with several guest lectures by the Sentara Music and Medicine Center staff and ODU faculty.